RozaGkliva/ros2_serial/README.md

 # ROS 2 package for interfacing serial devices

 The serial interface node reads data from a serial port at a fixed rate, and publishes it as string with timestamp.
-The following refers to the c++ package (ros2_cppserial) contained in this repository.
-As of March 2024 the python package (ros2_pyserial) is no longer updated as the c++ version was more stable and fast.

 # Requirements
 - Ubuntu 20.04 LTS (Focal Fossa) or later